djjtyn/CoffeeChoice/readme.md

 * Google Maps API: This project makes use of the Google Maps API to show the location of the business in the sites footer.
 * Django: This project uses the django framework to connect the html templates, views, urls, models and forms.
 * Python3: I have used Python a lot for this project.Python is used to redirect users to particular pages when forms are submitted or buttons are clicked making use of views and functions coded with Python in the django framework.
 I have also used Python to create models and forms in addition to creating tests for each django part.
 I have created local environment variables using python.
+* Travis: I have used Travis CI to test the projects code
 * Heroku: This project has been deployed to Heroku.

 # Testing